 In the large $m L$ regime (cf. the top row of Figures \ref{fig: nf=0.4 quench} and \ref{fig: nf=3.4 quench}), the electric field $\ev{\bar E}/g$ undergoes small amplitude and relatively rapid oscillations with probability $\gtrsim 90\%$ to coincide with its initial value.
-This behavior is in sharp contrast to the case $n_\text{} \in \mathbb Z$.
+This behavior is in sharp contrast to the case $k \in \mathbb Z$.
 It is also instructive to compare to the behavior of the massive ($m/g \gg 1$) Schwinger model in the non-compact case.
-There, initial fields with $-1 < n < 1$ ($-.5 < E/g < .5$) are stable because the energy density in the field between a pair of nucleated particles would exceed that in the background field.
-By contrast, $n=3.4$ would decay by Schwinger pair production.
+There, initial fields with $-1 < k < 1$ ($-0.5 < \bar E/g < 0.5$) are stable because the energy density in the field between a pair of nucleated particles would exceed that in the background field.
+By contrast, $k=3.4$ would decay by Schwinger pair production.
 Instead, our numerical results show that in the small-circle regime this field is stable (as we will see, there is indeed no instanton that can mediate its decay).